Listed Building Consent

 Photo of a grade II listed cottage in England

-If you are in any doubt, find out if you need listed buildings consent before beginning any work to your home.
+If you are in any doubt, find out if you need listed building consent before beginning any work to your home.
 Photo © David Anstiss (cc-by-sa/2.0)

 Does Listed Status Apply To The Whole Building?